Thuzi/admin-asset-lib/README.md

 ### Dependencies

 All dependencies will be installed if not already present when you install the package from bower.
-It does this based on the dependencies defined in the bower.json.
+It does this based on the dependencies defined in the **bower.json**.

-The project will appear in the bower_components folder as if it where any other package.
+The project will appear in the **bower_components** folder as if it where any other package.

 _(can be updated as needed, or based on new releases)_